onnbrian/locomotiveApp/README.md

 	        "transfers": "none",
 	        "travelTime": 60
    		}
-   	-go to localhost:8000/trainsched/all/ to post individual train routes.
+   	*go to localhost:8000/trainsched/all/ to post individual train routes.
    		-scroll down to the textbox next to the words "content".
    		-copy-paste the following JSON string (you can edit the values but not the keys) without the outer single quotes into the box:
 	   		'{